protofire/solhint/README.md

 solhint init-config
 ```

-This will create a `.solhint.json` file with some default rules enabled.
+This will create a `.solhint.json` file with the default rules enabled.
 Then run Solhint with one or more [Globs](https://en.wikipedia.org/wiki/Glob_(programming)) as arguments.
 For example, to lint all files inside `contracts` directory, you can do:

 ```sh
 solhint "contracts/**/*.sol"